BookOps-CAT/bookops-worldcat/docs/index.md

 + Lookup By ISSN
 + Lookup By Standard Number

 [Worldcat Metadata API](https://www.oclc.org/developer/develop/web-services/worldcat-metadata-api.en.html) is a read-write service for WorldCat.
-It allows adding and updating records in WorldCat, mantaining holdings, and working with local bibliographic data.
+It allows adding and updating records in WorldCat, maintaining holdings, and working with local bibliographic data.
 Access to Metadata API requires OCLC credentials.
 The BookOps wrapper focuses on the following API operations:

 + Bibliographic Resource
     + Read (retrieves a single bibliographic record by OCLC number)